The Lower 40: A Refrigeration Guide and Comparison

 The four brands we will discuss in this guide are True, Turbo Air, Arctic Air, and Westwind.
 While we do carry a few Premium brands such as Delfield, Federal, Howard-McCray, and Excellence, they have been omitted from this guide due to their specific individual uses.
 Typically with Premium lines, you will find features like, thermostatic expansion valves (Delfield) or complete customizability (Howard McCray) that are nice, but tend to come with a higher price tag.
 The remaining four brands have a multitude of options for various applications and will be separated into two categories: Professional and Economy.

-Professional Brands include companies that are recognized as industry leaders for their advancement, year by year, through unique features that are brand specific, as well maintaining high-operating standards.
+Professional Brands include companies that are recognized year by year as industry leaders who create products with unique, brand-specific features and maintain high-operating standards.
 These units are perfect for applications that handle medium to high volume traffic.

 For the past 70 years, True Manufacturing has been adhering to their mission of “Providing a wide range of American-made commercial refrigeration products that exceed industry quality standards at competitive prices.”
 And honestly, nothing could be Truer - pun intended.
 One of the notable features of True is their pioneering use of R290 Hydrocarbon refrigerant in a majority of their units in the US market.
 This is a big deal because the EPA is cracking down on what refrigerants can be used in commercial equipment; True is making sure consumers are prepared to move forward.
 Essentially, R290 absorbs heat quicker, which cools your unit faster and is more energy efficient.
 Plus, with a lower Global Warming Potential than R134 or R404, it is better for the environment.
 Check out our blog on Hydrocarbon to learn more.